We have a new building: Haus Adeline Favre!

 Haus Adeline Favre

 8400 Winterthur (Switzerland)

 In the early 20th century Adeline Favre, after whom the new building on the Sulzer industrial site is named, stood up for herself and did the midwifery training in Geneva against her parents' approval.
 After the training, she first practised independently as a midwife in Val d’Anniviers and later worked at the local hospital in Sierre and hence witnessed first-hand the transition from home birth to hospital birth and the changes which this development brought to the midwifery profession.
 In the book «Moi, Adeline accoucheuse» («I, Adeline, midwife from Val d’Anniviers», only available in French and German) published in the 1990s, she shared her wealth of experience – some 8,000 children saw the light of day with her help – with a wider audience in Switzerland.
-Journalist Yves Balmer traces Adeline Favre's history and explores her connection to the new building of the ZHAW School of Health Professions in a documentary for canal9/kanal9.
+Journalist Yves Balmer traces Adeline Favre's history and explores her connection to the new building of the ZHAW School of Health Sciences in a documentary for canal9/kanal9.